 - Influencing the practice or the wider NHS to improve commissioning

-Below are the minutes of the AGM which can be read online or downloaded
+Below are the minutes of the AGM and the last committee meeting which can be read online or downloaded